nrcharles/poplar/doc/index.rst

 Welcome to poplar
 =================

+Access to safe, clean, reliable energy for a reasonable price could be considered a fundamental human right, yet much of the world still lacks access.
+The social benefits of energy are myriad.
+Energy is critical to economic development and poverty reduction. :cite:`TheWorldBankGroup2009` The value of solar of in the developing world has been largely established, :cite:`PA2014,BloombergNewEnergyFinance2014` but there is a need for flexible resources. :cite:`InternationalEnergyAgency2012`

-poplar is an framework to optimize photovoltaic solar energy systems, particularly those that integrate storage and demand response resources.
+poplar was designed as a framework to to study the microgrid energy usage from the bottom up.
+Correlating python objects with real world and theoretical devices allows for rapid exploration  of various configurations and policies to determine priorities and size and optimize photovoltaic solar energy systems designs, particularly those that integrate storage and demand side management devices.

-poplar attempts to correlate python objects with real world devices to allow optimization of solar energy systems with various constraints.
-The theory is that implementing a bottom up device model should allow the exploration of various configurations and policies.

 It depends on several external libraries including solpy and caelum.